Celinde Schoenmaker: Career

+Musical theatre

-She moved to London after being cast in the role of Fantine in the West End production of Les Misérables.
-On 14 January 2013 she replaced Sierra Boggess in the role, making her West End debut.
+Schoenmaker moved to London after being cast in the role of Fantine for her West End debut on 14 January 2013 in Les Misérables, replacing Sierra Boggess.
 On 7 September 2015, Schoenmaker returned to West End in Andrew Lloyd Webber's The Phantom of the Opera as the female lead of Christine Daaé.
-On 27 September 2016, Schoenmaker performed with Ben Forster in the show's 30th Anniversary performance.
-Schoenmaker was cast as Jenny Lind in the 2017 Off-West End production of Barnum, which opened on 5 December.
+On 27 September 2016, Schoenmaker performed with Ben Forster in the show's 30th anniversary performance.
+In 2016, she astonished shoppers in Covent Garden by supporting a local busker (Steven Barry) by singing "All I Ask of You" with him.
+Schoenmaker was cast as Jenny Lind in the 2017 off-West End production of Barnum which opened on 5 December at the Menier Chocolate Factory.